 108. The regulatory approach CME urges the Board to adopt is entirely compatible with the manner in which OPG reports to the world at large the impact on its shareholder earnings of the recovery of nuclear decommissioning costs as expenses.
-These results contrast starkly to the result of the inappropriate Rate Base approach that OPG proposes, which increases shareholder earnings, reported under GAPP, by an after-tax amount of almost \$147M.73 This equates to over 200 basis points of return on OPG's total shareholder equity at December 31, 2007, of about \$6,800M and over 300 basis points on the equity OPG proposes to allocate to its regulated operations of \$4,255M.74
+These results contrast starkly to the result of the inappropriate Rate Base approach that OPG proposes, which increases shareholder earnings, reported under GAPP, by an after-tax amount of almost \$147M.
+This equates to over 200 basis points of return on OPG's total shareholder equity at December 31, 2007, of about \$6,800M and over 300 basis points on the equity OPG proposes to allocate to its regulated operations of \$4,255M.

 - 109. A regulatory approach to unfunded Asset Retirement Costs which requires ratepayers to pay more than they would under an application of GAPP, in effect, treats the owner of OPG's regulated nuclear assets more generously than an owner of unregulated nuclear assets is treated under GAPP.
 The Board should readily accept that GAPP and OPG's auditors apply methods which fairly and reasonably state the impact of OPG's unfunded nuclear liabilities on its shareholder earnings.
 The Board should reject a proposed regulatory approach to the recovery of unfunded nuclear liability decommissioning costs which materially enhances the returns of OPG's shareholder at the expense of ratepayers. - 110.
 The regulatory approach CME urges the Board to adopt is entirely compatible with the approach the Federal Energy Regulatory Commission ("FERC") requires the utilities it regulates to follow.
-Those utilities must exclude ARC from Rate Base when presenting their proposals for recovering Asset Retirement Costs in rates.75 - 111.
+Those utilities must exclude ARC from Rate Base when presenting their proposals for recovering Asset Retirement Costs in rates. - 111.
 The suggestion that a regulatory approach dealing with nuclear decommissioning costs as a combination of unfunded nuclear liability asset account depreciation and a separate line item in the Cost of Service for additional decommissioning costs offends the "streaming" principle is untenable.
-There is no principle which requires a regulator to include in rates an alleged Cost for Capital which the utility does not incur.
-There is no principle which precludes a regulator from transparently determining the extent to which depreciation relating to the present value of unfunded nuclear liabilities recorded in fixed asset accounts needs to be supplemented to produce, at the end of the economic life of the nuclear assets, the amount needed to retire and decommission those assets.
+There is no principle which

-73 Ex.L-2-58; Ex.J1.3; Ex.J1.3 Addendum; Ex.J7.1; Ex.J12.1
+Ex.L-2-58; Ex.J1.3; Ex.J1.3 Addendum; Ex.J7.1; Ex.J12.1